ernestio/service-store/README.md

 # Service Store

-It manages all ernest service storage through a public exposed Rest API
+It manages all ernest service storage through a public Nats API

 ## Build status